garylirocks/quickrefs/azure-firewall.markdown

 - **Threat Intelligence**
   - Alert/deny traffic from known malicious IP and domains

-Rule matching:
-- Network rules are processed before application rules
-- Rules are terminating, if a match is found in network rules, application rules are not processed
-- If no rules match, the traffic is denied

 DNS proxy:
 - Azure Firewall could be used as a DNS proxy, this enables FQDN-based network rules
 - Supports DNS request logging